Ecological values of mangroves: Ecological values

-The ecological values of mangroves in most tropical countries have been qualitatively well documented and recognised.
-However, there is little quantitative scientific data to back this up.
-Most of the evidence is observational and anecdotal.

 Marine fisheries

 Mangroves provide nursery habitat for many wildlife species, including commercial fish and crustaceans, and thus contribute to sustaining the local abundance of fish and shellfish populations.
 In Selangor, Malaysia, 119 species were recorded as associated with mangrove ecosystems while 83 species were recorded in Kenya, 133 from Queensland, Australia, 59 species in Puerto Rico and 128 from the Philippines.

 While mangroves in the Caribbean have been demonstrated to support juvenile coral reef fish, mangrove ecosystems in Papua New Guinea and the Solomon Islands have been found to provide important nurseries for sandy and muddy-bottom demersal and surface feeding species.
 Seventy-five percent of the game fish and ninety percent of the commercial species in South Florida are dependent on mangrove ecosystems.
 An estimated 75 percent of the commercially caught prawns and fish in Queensland, Australia, depend on mangroves for part of their life cycles and on nutrients exported from the mangroves to other ecosystems.